 Food Preparation & Nutrition

-This will encourage students to cook and make informed decisions about a wide range of further learning, opportunities and career pathways as well as develop life skills that enable learners to feed themselves and others affordably, now and in later life.
+This course aims to equip students with the knowledge, understanding and skills required to cook and apply the principles of food science, nutrition and healthy eating.
+It will encourage students to cook and make informed decisions about a wide range of further learning, opportunities and career pathways as well as develop life skills that enable Students to feed themselves and others affordably, now and in later life.

 The heart of the qualification is the development of strong practical cookery skills and techniques as well as a good understanding of nutrition.
 Students who learn to cook well are more likely to make better food choices and understand healthy eating.
 They will discover the essentials of food science, nutrition and how to cook.
 In addition to this, they will understand the huge challenges that we face globally to supply the world with nutritious and safe food and bring about real sustainable change, providing students with the expertise and skills to feed themselves and others better.
 Setting some students on the path to careers in the food and hospitality industries.

 - Section B: Food: Food Provenance and Food Choice

 - Section D: Skills Requirements: Preparation and Cooking Techniques

 Food Preparation and Nutrition (01) - 100 marks, 1 hour 30 minutes written examination paper worth 50% of the total GCSE

 It is weighted up to 150 marks to equal the total marks combined for the two tasks.
 Students will be expected to answer questions based on content studied across sections A, B, C and D. The following types of question will be asked: ten compulsory questions including structured and free response questions, some questions that include stimulus material, synoptic questions are included.